rpowelson12/Easypass/readme.md

 Easypass is a command line tool that will allow you to generate, save, and retrieve passwords for any platform, website, or anything else that you need a password for.
 All passwords that are securely stored in the database so you can be assured they are safe.

+## Installation

+    go install github.com/rpowelson12/Easypass

+This installs the program within your PATH and allows you to use the commands anywhere in your file system.

 ## Commands

     Easypass help

-Lists all available commands and a short description of what they do `Easypass register <username`
+Lists all available commands and a short description of what they do

+    Easypass register <username>

 Registers given username.
-Will ask for a password after.
+Will ask for a password before completing the registration.

     Easypass login <username>